Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Numerical results

-We can now identify and evaluate strategies in four general areas---design margin, recoverability, criticality, and maintenance) that, if adopted, could significantly increase power grid resilience.
-Even though these strategies cannot be reliably and accurately assessed in the absence of detailed failure and restoration records, our model still offers the opportunity to simulate the entire process of large-scale customer power outages in different circumstances and explore potential opportunities to help alleviate the effects of extreme weather.
-Specifically, we ``improve'' certain aspects of power grid resilience by adjusting the corresponding parameters of the fitted model, then simulate an outage process in a given weather condition, and finally calculate the outage reduction rate compared to the original number of outages (Figure~\ref{fig:resilience-enhancement-strategy-evaluation}).
-We observe that de-escalating the criticality of the small number of units with the most customer power outages can effectively mitigate the ultimate impact of extreme weather.
-For example, in Massachusetts, re-weighting the largest 50 edges of the top 10 geographic units, such as Boston and Cambridge, by their number of customer power outages, can reduce customer power outages by 47.8\%.
-In Georgia, the same strategy can reduce customer power outages by 38.4\%.
-However, the same strategy may not achieve the same results in North Carolina and South Carolina.
-Instead, improving design margin for a geographic unit with a large number of customer power outages, i.e., Wilmington, can reduce the total number of outages by 32\%.
-Outages can be reduced further---by 49.8\%---if the top 12 units are given the same treatment.
-We also notice that improving the rate of maintenance is not as rewarding as other strategies; however, the system will degrade if the maintenance rate drops below the current level.
-This is because maintenance is already well-managed by local operators.
+We now aim to identify and evaluate strategies in four general aspects (planning vulnerability, recoverability, criticality, and maintenance) that, if adopted, could significantly increase power grid resilience.
+Even though these strategies could not be reliably and accurately assessed in the absence of detailed failure and restoration records, our models still offer an opportunity to simulate the entire process of large-scale customer power outages under different circumstances and explore potential opportunities to help alleviate the effects of extreme weather.
+To be specific, we ``improve'' certain aspects of the power grid resilience by adjusting the corresponding parameters of the fitted model, then simulate the outage process given the same weather condition, and finally calculate the outage reduction rate compared to the original number of outages (Figure~\ref{fig:resilience-enhancement-strategy-evaluation}).
+We observe that de-escalating the criticality of a small number of units with the largest amount of customer power outages can effectively mitigate the ultimate impact of extreme weather.
+For example, in Massachusetts, reweighting the largest 50 edges of the top 10 units by their number of customer power outages, such as Boston and Cambridge, can reduce 47.8\% customer power outages; similarly, in Georgia, the same strategy can reduce 38.4\% customer power outages.
+However, the same strategy may not achieve competitive performance in North Carolina and South Carolina; instead, by improving the planning vulnerability for the unit with the largest number of customer power outages, i.e., Wilmington, the total number of outages can be drastically reduced by 32\%; it can be further improved to 49.8\% if top 12 units are considered with the same strategy.
+We also notice that improving the discount rate of accumulating weather effect ($\{\omega_m\}_{m\in\{1,\dots,M\}}$) is not rewarding compared to other strategies.
+However, the system will degrade remarkably if the rate is lower than the current level.
+The phenomenon can be explained because the maintenance has been managed at a fairly good level by the local operators.